hrzap/checkplease-doc/apiMulti.md

 ====
 Use the **POST /checks** API to order checks.

-For example, to order 2 checks on Fred Flintstone - an MoJ Check with GOLD day priority and a Credit Check - from the command line, using curl:
+For example, to order 2 checks on Fred Flintstone - an MoJ Check with GOLD  priority and a Credit Check - from the command line, using curl:

 ````
 curl -X POST https://api.checkplease.co.nz/api/checks \